hashicorp/terraform-provider-azurerm/website/docs/r/oracle_autonomous_database_regular.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Autonomous Databases.
+* `name` - (Required) The name which should be used for this Autonomous Database.

-* `resource_group_name` - (Required) The name of the Resource Group where the Autonomous Databases should exist.
+* `resource_group_name` - (Required) The name of the Resource Group where the Autonomous Database should exist.

-* `location` - (Required) The Azure Region where the Autonomous Databases should exist.
-Changing this forces a new Autonomous Databases to be created.
+* `location` - (Required) The Azure Region where the Autonomous Database should exist.
+Changing this forces a new Autonomous Database to be created.

 * `admin_password` - (Required) The password must be between `12` and `30 `characters long, and must contain at least 1 uppercase, 1 lowercase, and 1 numeric character.
 It cannot contain the double quote symbol (") or the username "admin", regardless of casing.